chrper80/Milestone-project2/README.md

 * [POWR](https://www.powr.io/)
   * I used their embed PDF app to embed the PDF on the CV page.
 * [EmailJS](https://www.emailjs.com/)
-  * I used there email service for my contact form.
+  * I used their email service for my contact form.